 An underweight Great Dane is malnourished.
-These are dogs that are either neglected or have underlying health problems (cancer, megaesophagus, parasites, etc.) that require veterinary care.
+These are dogs that are either neglected, have been fed unbalanced and incorrect nutrition, or have underlying health problems (cancer, megaesophagus, parasites, etc.) that require veterinary care.

 An otherwise energetic and bright Great Dane puppy that is a little ‘ribby’ during a growth spurt is NOT an underweight or malnourished Great Dane.